tutumcloud/mysql-backup/README.md

 after executing it you would find file named /restore/mydatabase-1D.sql restored.

 Instead of 1D you can use 1h for hours, 15m for minutes, 1W for weeks or 1Y for years.
-You canb use an exact date in a format like YYYY/MM/DD.
+You can use an exact date in a format like YYYY/MM/DD.
 See the full list of formats there:
 [Duplicity Time Formats](http://duplicity.nongnu.org/duplicity.1.html#sect8)